umayangag/chatgpt-merge/README.md

 ## Installation
 1. Install golang [https://go.dev/doc/install]
-2. Download the source code and run the following command in the project directory
+2. Download the source code and run the following commands in the project directory

     `
     go mod tidy
+    go build -o chatgpt-merge cmd/main.go
     `

 ## How to Use